 About Eva Zeisel

-Hungarian-born designer, Eva Zeisel (1906–2011), had a prolific career designing well past the age of 100.
-Born into an educated family (her mother was the first woman to receive a Ph.D. from the University of Budapest), Eva entered the Hungarian Royal Academy of Fine Arts at the age of 17 as a painter.
+Hungarian-born designer, Eva Zeisel (1906–2011), had a prolific career designing well past the age of one hundred.
+Born into an educated family (her mother was the first woman to receive a Ph.D. from the University of Budapest), Eva entered the Hungarian Royal Academy of Fine Arts at seventeen as a painter.
 Wooed by ceramics (and its more dependable income), she switched gears to apprentice under the last pottery master in the medieval guild system and was the first female journeyman.
 Her early career was spent in Germany developing the sensuous, flowing, and biomorphic ceramics she would later be known for.
-At the age of 26, Eva moved to Soviet Russia and became an artistic director in the government’s china and glass industry but her time there took an abrupt turn in 1936 when she was falsely accused of plotting against Stalin.
-After 16 months in prison (mostly in solitary confinement), she was deported to Austria and thereafter fled the threat of Nazi invasion.
+At the age of twenty-six, Eva moved to Soviet Russia and became an artistic director in the government’s china and glass industry but her time there took an abrupt turn in 1936 when she was falsely accused of plotting against Stalin.
+After sixteen months in prison (mostly in solitary confinement), she was deported to Austria and thereafter fled the threat of Nazi invasion.